sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 $ git fsck --full                              # = File System Check, verify al object files and data
 $ git fsck --lost-found                        # Verifies the connectivity and validity of the objects in the database
 $ git command --help                           # When in doubt, use git help
+$ git config --global core.editor "subl -n -w" # '-n' will open a new instance of Sublime & '-w' will make the git wait for you to close Sublime before proceeding

 $ git log --format='%h $ad- %s [%an]' --name-only --follow -- <file-path>  # find renamed file (previous name of a file)
 $ git archive --format zip --output src.zip <commit>   # save/archive a speciftc commit